core-wg/oscore/draft-ietf-core-object-security.md

 3. Compute the AEAD nonce

+  3. Encode the Partial IV (Sender Sequence Number in network byte order) and increment the Sender Sequence Number by one.
+Compute the AEAD nonce from the Sender ID, Common IV, and Partial IV as described in {{nonce}}.

-   * If Observe is used, compute the nonce from the Sender ID, Common IV, and Partial IV (Sender Sequence Number in network byte order) as described in {{nonce}} and {{nonce-uniqueness}}.
+   * If Observe is used, encode the Partial IV (Sender Sequence Number in network byte order) and increment the Sender Sequence Number by one.
+Compute the AEAD nonce from the Sender ID, Common IV, and Partial IV as described in {{nonce}}.

-   * If Observe is not used, either use the nonce from the request, or compute a new nonce from the Sender ID, Common IV, and a new Partial IV (see bullet on 'Partial IV' in {{cose-object}}).
+   * If Observe is not used, either use the nonce from the request, or compute a new nonce from the Sender ID, Common IV, and a new Partial IV and Partial IV as described in {{nonce}} and increment the Sender Sequence Number by one.

 4. Encrypt the COSE object using the Sender Key.
 Compress the COSE Object as specified in {{compression}}.
 If the AEAD nonce was constructed from a new Partial IV, this Partial IV MUST be included in the message.
 If the AEAD nonce from the request was used, the Partial IV MUST NOT be included in the message.